 Team building is such a fun way to get your class acquainted with each other, while learning to work together.
 Incorporating these types of activities can enhance your classroom community for the entire YEAR!
 There are SO many important skills wrapped into team building such as collaboration, effective communication, and learning how to respect one another.
-With new restrictions in place, it might seem more difficult to pull these types of activities off, but that’s not the case!
-Below you’ll read about some awesome fun and engaging team building activities that are easily socially distanced!

 To play, each student takes a turn in the “Hot Seat” for about 3-5 minutes depending on your time.
 While in the hot seat, students take turns asking as many questions as they can to get to know the student.
 The child in the hot seat can take the reins on how to get their questions asked.
 They could have their classmates raise their hand and feel awesome calling on who they want, or simply have their friends shout out their questions.
 It’s totally up to you!
 This is a great team building game to be played over multiple days as time fillers over the first couple weeks of school.
 Students absolutely LOVE this activity and getting to know one another.
 Of course the teacher takes a turn in the hot seat too!